FehintoluwaDawodu/Portfolio/README.md

   - Tableau

 **COVID-19 Report**
+- Project Overview: This project is a data of COVID-19 report for Nigeria as at 20th June, 2022.
+The data contain the number of death, cases per state.

-- This project involves creation of an insightful visual of the COVID-19 report in Nigeria. the data was gotten from NCDC website on the 20th of June, 2022.
-The data contains information about COVID-19 cases in Nigeria [COVID-19 Report](/asset/COVID-19_Report.png)
+- Data Source: The data was gotten from NCDC website on the 20th of June, 2022.

 ![COVID-19_Report](https://github.com/FehintoluwaDawodu/Portfolio/assets/162819649/353186dc-e7a4-4863-b8e5-59781c6ebee8)

 - Tools
   - Excel
+  - Power BI

+- Data cleaning: The data gotten from the site was clean and good for analysis.

+- Data analysis: Mortality rate and morbidity rate was calculated for the analysis.

-  - Tableau
+- Results and findings:
+   - The morbidity rate was 5245.5 per million
+   - The mortality rate was 64.9 per million
+   - Lagos state was observed to have the number of cases and the highest number of death recorded.

 ### WHO COVID-19 Report
-- Project Overview: This shows the traffic to and from airport as a percentage of the traffic volume during the baseline period.
+- Project Overview: This project is a report of COVID-19This shows the traffic to and from airport as a percentage of the traffic volume during the baseline period.
 The baseline period was between 1st February-15th March 2020 [WHO COVID-19 Report](/asset/WHO_COVID-19_Report.png)

+- Data Source: WHO website

 - Tools:
   - Excel